grafana/mimir/docs/sources/operating-grafana-mimir/performing-a-rolling-update.md

 By default, Alertmanagers replicate each tenant's alerts to three Alertmanagers.
 Alerts notification and visualization succeed as far as each tenant has at least one healthy Alertmanager in their shard.

-To ensure no alerts notification, deduplication or visualization fail during a rolling update, we recommend to roll out at most two Alertmanagers at a time.
+To ensure no alerts notification, reception or visualization fail during a rolling update, we recommend to roll out at most two Alertmanagers at a time.

 > **Note**: If you enabled [zone-aware replication]({{< relref "./configure-zone-aware-replication.md">}}) for Alertmanager, you can roll out all Alertmanagers in one zone at once.